 Assessment concessions do not apply to ākonga in work-based learning covered by a training agreement. Ākonga who are affected by circumstances or situations beyond their control discuss and agree any variations required with their learning advisor.

-Ākonga who are unable to complete a summative assessment or whose performance in or preparation for the assessment is affected by any circumstance or situation which could not have been reasonably prevented, e.g., illness, injury, bereavement, family crisis, or other unpredictable events, are eligible to apply for an assessment concession for impaired performance.
+Ākonga in provider-based learning who are unable to complete a summative assessment or whose performance in or preparation for the assessment is affected by any circumstance or situation which could not have been reasonably prevented, e.g., illness, injury, bereavement, family crisis, or other unpredictable events, are eligible to apply for an assessment concession for impaired performance.

 Assessment concessions may include any of the variations set out in provision 6.5 or an Aegrotat.

-Where a resit or resubmission is approved as an assessment concession, the mark given is the true mark the ākonga achieves for the assessment task.
+Where alternative arrangements are approved as an assessment concession, the mark given is the true mark the ākonga achieves for the assessment task.

-Assessment concession decisions are made using the business division procedures and approved by the delegated authority.
+Assessment concession decisions are made using the relevant procedures and approved by the delegated authority.

 Any programme-specific restrictions or limitations on assessment concessions are detailed in the programme regulations, programme handbook, and, where appropriate, in the relevant course outline.